microsoft/TypeScript/doc/spec.md

 { first: string; second: Entity; }
 ```

-### <a name="3.5.1"/>3.5.1 Instance Types
+### <a name="3.6.1"/>3.6.1 Instance Types

-Each named type has an associated actual type known as the ***instance type***.
-For a non-generic type, the instance type is simply a type reference to the non-generic type.
-For a generic type, the instance type is an instantiation of the generic type where each of the type arguments is the corresponding type parameter.
-Since the instance type uses the type parameters it can be used only where the type parameters are in scope—that is, inside the declaration of the generic type.
+Each class and interface has an associated actual type known as the ***instance type***.
+For a non-generic class or interface, the instance type is simply a type reference to the class or interface.
+For a generic class or interface, the instance type is an instantiation of the generic type where each of the type arguments is the corresponding type parameter.
+Since the instance type uses the type parameters it can be used only where the type parameters are in scope—that is, inside the declaration of the class or interface.
 Within the constructor and instance member functions of a class, the type of `this` is the instance type of the class.

 The following example illustrates the concept of an instance type: